The Gauge Theory of Measurement-Based Quantum Computation

 The present paper lays out a complementary, global perspective.
 Readers familiar with MBQC will readily identify one aspect of it, which is tellingly non-local: the computational output is a specific combination of measurement outcomes, which were registered over the course of the computation.
 In this way, the computational power of MBQC relies on correlations between different measurement outcomes, which are extracted over many distinct and generically distant locales in the resource state.
 This fact is neither here nor there in a local view of MBQC, but it is an essential aspect of the computational scheme!
 Our quest for a global retelling of the MBQC story was initially motivated by this observation.

 One topic in the undergraduate physics curriculum showcases a similar interplay between the local and the global: gauge theory.
 In the local perspective, defining a gauge theory starts with a vector potential $A_\mu(x)$, which is a local but unphysical quantity.
 It is unphysical because it is subject to gauge transformations, i.e. local symmetries of the theory.
-As the local symmetry acts independently at every location, it strips $A_\mu(x)$ off independent physical meaning because it can always locally reset it to an arbitrary different value.
+As the local symmetry acts independently at every location, it strips $A_\mu(x)$ of independent physical meaning because it can always locally reset it to an arbitrary different value.
 But this does not make $A_\mu(x)$ redundant.
-As famously explained by Aharonov and Bohm, the global object $\oint dx^\mu A_\mu(x)$---a Wilson loop---measures an unambiguously defined, physical flux.
+As famously explained by Aharonov and Bohm, the global object \bartek{${\rm P}\!\exp \oint dx^\mu A_\mu(x)$}---a Wilson loop---measures an unambiguously defined, physical flux.
 Wilson loops are nonlocal, but they comprise the genuine degrees of freedom of a gauge theory.